sanjukta7/improbable_adventure/README.md

 | **Latent MTR** | forces disentangles representation learning as well |
 | **AMTM** | Adaptive Masked Token Modeling (gives a higher masking probability on high-information regions or tokens not easily merged) |

+## Next Steps, summary of the implementation:
+1. I've added a minimally complete implementation that complete the core forward training of the paper, i.e. the merging and masked learning.
+More task specific decoders can be added in the backbone.py and local_modules.py files like the promoter classification would need an classification decoder instead of the current version.
+2. The dataset originally downloaded for the promoter classification task was repurposed for the unsupervised training objective.
+Since the class sizes of the promoter and non-promoter sequences were similar - this ideally should not create a huge problem for a toy model.
+However the results seem to suggest: (a) it was a fairly simple task, (b) the data had not much variability.
+3. To scale this from a toy version to larger genomic sequences, the configs needs to be updated, along with more sound architectural decisions like encoder structure.

+quick summary (wrote after reading the paper):
+Problem - genomic sequences like DNA are huge (> millions of base pairs), it is difficult to define a vocabulary over these sequences to train a machine learning model over.
+Solution - dynamic tokenization as in train the model to skim over repretivive sequences and focus on information dense parts in the sequence.

+The method to train this model is introduced in the paper, through the following steps:
+1. ToMe - a model that goes over the sequences and if they are repetitive, moves them into a single token and leave the other parts as is.
+2. Latent encoder - the model transforms the tokenized sequences into a latent space that is then trained using an appropriate objective.

+Training tasks:
+- re constructing the ToMe breakdown into the original sequence
+- masked training over the encoded embeddings over the dynamic tokens

+# some outcomes I've noticed
+The reconstruction task is fairly easy, therefore the paper also points to >98% of f1 scores.
+The latest training run over 10 epochs shows a reasonably high accuracy due to this as well.
+An additional plot is added in assets - the plot shows a close-up view of all the losses.
+All training was done on CPU.

+Classification as well as other benchmarks used in the paper also are not as challenging to learn, therefore the real value of using this approach for tokenization should come in based off the downstream task of zero-shot generation, or a use-case of genomic sequence embeddings.

 ## Repository Structure

 ```